Ernest Borgnine: 1967–1982: Continued success

+1983–2011: Final appearances

 Borgnine returned to Universal Studios in 1983, for a co-starring role opposite Jan-Michael Vincent, on Airwolf.
-After he was approached by producer Donald P. Bellisario, who had been impressed by Borgnine's guest role as a wrestler in a 1982 episode of Magnum, P.I., he immediately agreed.
-He played Dominic Santini, a helicopter pilot, in the series, which became an immediate hit.
-Borgnine's strong performances belied his exhaustion due to the grueling production schedule, and the challenges of working with his younger, troubled series lead.
-The show was cancelled by CBS in 1986.
+After he was approached by producer Donald P. Bellisario, who had been impressed by Borgnine's guest role as a wrestler in a 1982 episode of Magnum, P.I., he agreed to join the series.
+He played Dominic Santini, a helicopter pilot, which became an immediate hit.
+Borgnine's strong performances belied his exhaustion due to the grueling production schedule, and the challenges of working with his younger, series lead.
+The show was canceled by CBS in 1986.